How Much Does a Structural Engineer Cost in the UK?

 Example 1: Wall removal in a 1930s semi

 The homeowner removes a 3 metre load bearing wall between the kitchen and dining room.
-The engineer provides:
+The engineer provides beam design, padstone sizes, basic connection details and structural notes for Building Control.

 Typical fee: around £320